discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 Playing Hammer means that you can do either air opener or fire opener, this depends on whether you can fit 2 or 1 <Skill name="Lightning Storm"/> during the encounter (if you can fit only 1 it is beneficial to open in fire and precast <Skill id="5736"/>).
 The main disadvantage of hammer is being unable to maintain or rebuild stacks once there is any downtime without anything to hit (or any field below you) and thus missing a major modifier.

 #### Hammer in T4s
 Hammer is the recommended option for normal tier 4 Fractals.
 It has the highest sustain due to <Skill name="Rocky Loop"/>, a free block with <Skill name="Immutable Stone"/>, condi cleanse with <Skill name="Cleansing Typhoon"/> and a significant amount of healing with <Skill name="Crashing Font"/>.
 If your group is struggling to stay alive either because you don't play with a healer or the instabilities are making it difficult you can consider replacing <Skill name="Conjure Fiery Greatsword"/> with <Skill id="25491"/>.
 This provides a very strong burst heal and cleanses a condi for you and your allies with <Skill id="25492"/>.
-Additionally you can even consider replacing fire traitline with water traitline for a minor dps loss but another big boost in sustain for both you and your group through <Trait name="Soothing Power"/> and <Trait name="Healing Ripple"/> thus making Catalyst a great choice overall for this content.
+Additionally you can even consider replacing fire traitline with water traitline for a minor dps loss but another big boost in sustain for both you and your group through <Trait name="Soothing Mist"/>, <Trait name="Soothing Power"/> and <Trait name="Healing Ripple"/> thus making Catalyst a great choice overall for this content.

 ### Traits